Chiral Algebras of (0,2) Models: Chiral algebras of models

 under the rescaling $z \to \lambda z$, $\zb \to \lambdab\zb$.
 An immediate consequence of the decoupling of antiholomorphic degrees of freedom is that the chiral algebra is supported by local operators with $m = 0$, because those with $m \neq 0$ transform nontrivially under antiholomorphic rescalings.
 The holomorphic dimension, $n$, is then equal to the spin $n - m$, so it is an integer and protected from quantum corrections (assuming that they are small).
 Thus, the chiral algebra of the twisted model is graded by the dimension as well as the R-charge.

 If $c_1(X) \neq 0$, the grading by the R-charge is violated by instantons as we discussed already.
 The same is true of the grading by dimension.
 Instanton corrections are accompanied with powers of $\Lambda^2$.
-When multiplying a local operator in the untwisted model, $\Lambda^2$ is best thought of as a section of $K_\Sigma \otimes \Kb_\Sigma$ having dimension $(1,1)$.
-In the twisted model, it is more natural think of it as a section of $K_\Sigma$ with dimension $(1,0)$, absorbing the change in the dimension of the fermionic path integral measure.
-(This can be deduced by considering the case where $K_\Sigma^{1/2}$ is trivial and so the twisted and untwisted models are isomorphic.)
+When multiplying a local operator in the untwisted model, $\Lambda^2$ is best thought of as a section of $K_\Sigma \otimes \Kb_\Sigma$, having dimension $(1,1)$.
+In the twisted model, it is more natural think of it as a section of $K_\Sigma$ with dimension $(1,0)$, compensating the change in the dimension of the fermionic path integral measure.
 Instanton corrections violating R-charge by $2k$ units are proportional to $\Lambda^{2k}$, so violate dimension by $k$.
 The grading by dimension is therefore reduced to $\Z_n$ nonperturbatively when that by the R-charge is reduced to $\Z_{2n}$.

 With the grading by dimension at hand, we can now write the OPE of the chiral algebra in the form

 where $[\CO_i]$ have dimension $n_i$ and $c^{(n)}_{ijk}$ are constants.
 The $Q$-cohomology group of dimension $n$ vanishes for $n < 0$ since there are no local operators of negative dimension classically.